Brainz22/useful_notes/flow4L1TriggerRate.md

         L1caloJet: [pt, eta, phi]

 ```
 3. We need to cache our objects.
-Run `cache_objects configs/V38nano/caching.yaml`.
-I was getting an error about a missing directory `cache/V38nano`.
-So, I just created manually via mkdir and it worked.
-The cached files needed for the rates will be here.
+ * Delete the `cache` folder if there is one.
+Then, make a new directory with location `Phase2-L1MenuTools/cache/V38nano`.
+ * Run `cache_objects configs/V38nano/caching.yaml`.

 4. We need to add a definition of the LLP tagger selection to the jet object definition in [/configs/V38nano/objects/jets.yaml](https://github.com/cms-l1-dpg/Phase2-L1MenuTools/blob/main/configs/V38nano/objects/jets.yaml).
 It should be something similar to what was done for the b tagger.
 Under the section `L1puppiExtJetSC4`, add:
    ```yaml